russd2357/fio-perf/README.md

 ## Overview

 Azure Files is Microsoft Azure's managed  cloud file system that offers customers the ability to mount file shares from the cloud or on-premises while leveraging SMB and NFS protocols.
-This repo contains several deployments scripts using a packaged helm chart that enable an end-user to conduct file throughput and IOPS performance tests on a single Azure Files share.
+This repo contains several deployments scripts using a packaged helm chart that enable an user to conduct file throughput and IOPS performance tests on a single Azure Files share.

+## High Level Architecture

+## How does it work?

+The terraform scripts deploy the infrastructure with an AKS cluster with the cluster autoscaler enabled and a single azure files share.

+helm deployment kicks off fio runs as k8s jobs. a parameter file is fed into the helm deployment which allows all pods to have the same fio parameters

 ## Artifacts